Is India at Verge of Another COVID Wave? Here's What We Know So Far

 In a communication to the chief secretaries of all states, Union Home Secretary Ajay Bhalla said that over the last 24 months, significant capacities have been developed for various aspects of management of the pandemic, such as diagnostics, surveillance, contact tracing, treatment, vaccination, hospital infrastructure.
 “Also, the general public now has a much higher level of awareness of COVID-appropriate behavior”, he said.
 The states and Union Territories have also developed their own capacities and systems and implemented their detailed specific plans for managing the pandemic, he stated further, adding over the last seven weeks or so there has been a steep decline in the number of cases.
-Also Read - Biden’s Budget Plan: Higher Taxes on Rich, Lower Deficits
+Also Read - Approval of Joe Biden's Handling of Economy Declining, Says Poll

 Several Countries Register Record-Breaking Surge in March

 France: French health authorities said that the number of patients hospitalised for Covid over the past 24 hours has jumped by 467 to 21,073.
 This is said to be the highest daily rise in Covid-19 hospitalisation in France since February 1.
-Also Read - Annoyed by Coronavirus Caller Tune?
-Govt Mulls to Drop it After 2 Years of Pandemic, Say Sources
+Also Read - Senior Royals Gather To Honor Prince Philip At Memorial

 South Korea: South Korea’s new daily COVID-19 cases climbed to nearly 350,000 Tuesday.
 The country added 347,554 new coronavirus infections, including 41 cases from overseas, bringing the total caseload to 12,350,428, the Korea Disease Control and Prevention Agency (KDCA) said.